ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 ### Step 2.
 Brain age prediction using the ENIGMA Brain Age model (Han et al., 2020)
 (NB.
 You may skip this step if you want to use the CentileBrain model only)

-The following R scripts were used sequencically to prepare the model input files for the ALSPAC-PE imaging sample:
+The following R scripts were used sequentially to prepare the model input files for the ALSPAC-PE imaging sample:

-(2a) '2a_ENIGMA_Input_Prep_Step_2a_20240920.R'
+(2a) '2a_ENIGMA_Input_Prep_Step_2a_20240920.R' - formats column names based on the headers used by the ENIGMA model ('ENIGMA_headers.csv').

-(2b) '2b_ENIGMA_Input_Prep_Step_2b_20240928.R'
+(2b) '2b_ENIGMA_Input_Prep_Step_2b_20240928.R' - takes the average of input features and splits dataset with respect to sex.

 Plus two additional scripts that are loaded by script 2b as functions:
 'prepare.files.R',
 'get.means.R'.

-After running script 2a and 2b, the generated input files (males_raw.csv/females.raw.csv) should be uploaded on the PHOTONAI platform to get predictions:
+After running scripts 2a and 2b, the resulting model input files (males_raw.csv/females_raw.csv) should be uploaded on the PHOTONAI platform to get brain age predictions:

 https://photon-ai.com/enigma_brainage

 Once you are on the platform, make sure that you click on the correct sex group (males/females) before uploading the corresponding input file.
-The downloaded output files should be renamed to 'males_raw_out' and 'females_raw_out' for males and females respectively.
+The two output files should be renamed to 'males_raw_out' and 'females_raw_out' for males and females respectively.

 Finally, the following script was run to generate model performance metrics/plots for the current sample and to prepare dataset for downstream statistical analyses (step 4):